drubinstein/pokerl/content/docs/chapter-1/the-loop.md

 Before discussing Pokémon, lets start with brief (and hand wavy) introduction to Reinforcement Learning (RL).
 The introduction will motivate a framework for how to discuss the Pokémon in an RL setting.

-RL is a focus of study on how an agent should take actions in an environment in order to maximize a reward.
+RL studies how an agent should take actions in an environment in order to maximize a reward.
 In a typical RL framework, there will be 2 components.

 1. The Environment - Represents the world context.
 2. The Agent - Responsible for generating actions to perform in the environment.